Albinos Find Voice in Tanzania

 CORLEY: Well, and now you have a post.

-Ms. KWAY-GEER: Now I have it, the President nominated.
+KWAY: Now I have it, the president nominated.

 CORLEY: Yes.
 Can you talk to us about your work during these past couple of month and tell us what has been particularly challenging for you?